giggletech/GiggleTech_OSC_Router/README.md

 Step 2: Giggletech Software Setup
 ---------------------------------
 Software Package Includes:
-1. Giggletech_server_x.x.exe: Communicates with VRChat to send headpats to your Giggletech device.
-2. Giggletech_VRC_Simulator.exe: Tests system configuration by emulating VRChat.
-3. Giggletech_OSCQuery_Installer.exe: Ensures compatibility with other OSC-based programs.

 Install the Software:
 1. Download the latest version from the Giggletech GitHub.